By Tony Tedeschi

 You don’t come this far and turn back.
 Wet we got: slushy, ice-cold water, up to the knees, into my boots, soaking three layers of clothing.
 Twice Bessi carried Candy on his back across deeper streams.
 At the cave entrance, he said there was solid ground inside.
 He carried Candy through mid-thigh water.
 I followed cautiously.
 This better be worth it, I thought.

 Flat light filtered through the thin clouds above this dome-less cathedral, shimmering off the ice-covered walls, creating a not-of-this-world majesty.
 I would have given two of my frozen toes to be here.
-After decades of writing and photographing travel, I can’t think of anything I’ve experienced that topped this.
+After decades of writing and photographing travel, I can’t think of anything I’ve experienced that topped this experience in this Iceland ice cave.

 As for the walk back: been there, knew I could do this.
 The ride to the highway was easy along the path we’d plowed on the way in.